JGarciaCondado/EMapHandedness/README.rst

 HaPi - Handedness Pipeline
 ==========================

 HaPi (Handedness Pipeline) is a pipeline used to determine the hand of cryoEM determined maps.
 Resolving 3D sturctures of macromolecules using Single Particle Analysis (SPA) is an ill-posed problem and so the determined structure can be the specular (mirrored) version of the true underlying structure.
 Macromolecules in nature have a specific handedness and it is important for atomic fitting of the structure that the resolved structure has the correct hand.
-At high resolution this is easily determined by looking at the map in a viewer like Chimera but it can be really difficult at low resolutions of 4 to 5 Angstroms.
-HaPi is a deep learning pipeline to automatically determine the hand of the electron density map automatically for structures below 5 Angstroms of resolution.
+At high resolution this is easily determined by looking at the map in a viewer like Chimera but it can be really difficult at resolutions of 4 to 5 Ångstroms.
+HaPi is a deep learning pipeline to automatically determine the hand of the electron density map automatically for structures below 5 Ångstroms of resolution.

 =====
 Setup